tonicpow/tonicpow-js/README.md

 ```

 ## Documentation
-More documentation can be found on [TonicPow](https://tonicpow.com)
+More documentation can be found on [TonicPow Docs](https://docs.tonicpow.com)

 #### getSession()